-All pupils in P1-P3 are entitled to a free school meal.
+From January 2022, all pupils in P1-P5 are entitled to a free school meal.
 Parents do not have to register for this; all pupils will receive this meal automatically.

-Free school meals are also available, via an application process, to pupils from P4 and beyond whose parents or carers receive any of the following:
+Free school meals are also available, via an application process, to pupils from P6 and beyond whose parents or carers receive any of the following: